collinb9/understatAPI/docs/source/README.md

 # get the rosters for the both teams in that match
 roster_data = understat.match(match=match_id).get_roster_data()
 ```
-You can also use the `UnderstatClient` class as a context manager which persists some information about the session between request and closes the session after it has been used.
+You can also use the `UnderstatClient` class as a context manager which closes the session after it has been used, and also has some improved error handling.
 This is the recommended way to interact with the API.
 ```python
 from understatapi import UnderstatClient